Skip to Main Content

 Learn more in our Core Values Brief.

-This filter describes your organization's Compelling Why: the value your organization provides (Purpose), the powerful emotions that collectively influence and drive you (Passion), and/or why your company matters beyond making money (Just Cause).
-Establishing a Compelling Why will help you attract and retain the kinds of Ideal Team Members you’ll need to surround yourself with to turn your Vision into reality.
+This filter describes your organization's Compelling Why: the value your organization provides (its purpose), the powerful emotions that collectively influence and drive you (your passion), and/or why your company matters beyond making money (a just cause).
+Establishing a Compelling Why will help you attract and retain the kinds of Ideal Team Members you’ll need to surround yourself with to turn your vision into reality.

 Ideal Customer Profile (ICP)